 A product recall is issued when a product is either defective or potentially harmful.

-Product recalls typically involve products that may be unsafe, contaminated, mislabeled, do not conform to manufacturer’s specifications, or are missing allergen or other hazard warnings.
+Product recalls typically involve products that may be unsafe, contaminated, mislabeled, do not conform to the manufacturer’s specifications, or are missing allergen or other hazard warnings.
+This is to immediately halt the consumption or usage of the products and avoid possible legal proceedings like the popular Transvaginal Mesh lawsuits.
 Very rarely, recalls are issued for products that have been adulterated or tampered with in some way.

 Almost all product recalls are voluntary actions, and are issued by the company responsible for manufacturing or producing the product.
 Their goals in recalling a product are: